LizaHung/spring-boot-jwt-vue/README.md

 ```

 4. Going into the root of spring-boot-jwt-vue directory which contains the docker-compose.yml and
-passing your email address and password in the command below.
+passing your email address and app password in the command below.
 Compose will start and run entire app.
 ```
-MAIL_PASSWORD=xxxx EMAIL=xxxx@gmail.com docker-compose up --build
+MAIL_PASSWORD=<your app password in gmail> EMAIL=<your gmail address> docker-compose up --build
 ```
 5. Passing your host ip address from step 3 with 9001 port to visit front-end login page.
 ```